strapi/strapi/docs/3.x.x/en/plugin-development/utils.md

 ## Get URL Query Parameters

-The helpers allows to retrieve the query parameters in the URL
+The helpers allows to retrieve the query parameters in the URL.

 ### Example